neo4j-drivers/neo4j-drivers.github.io/index.md

 PackStream is a binary [presentation](https://en.wikipedia.org/wiki/Presentation_layer) format for the exchange of richly-typed data.
 It provides a syntax layer for the Bolt messaging protocol.

-- Version 1 corresponds to the first releases of the PackStream specification.
+- **Version 1**, corresponds to the first releases of the PackStream specification.
-- Version 2.
-Extended the PackStream specification.
+- **Version 2**, incorporates an extension to the PackStream specification.

 [PackStream Specification](packstream/packstream-specification.md)